hoverla-bobocode/Bibernate/README.md

 ---
 Bibernate is inspired by the project called [Hibernate ORM](https://hibernate.org/) - object/relational mapping (ORM) framework.
-Although it does not implement the Java Persistence API (JPA) specification, its API is based on object names of Hibernate.
+Although, it does not implement Java Persistence API (JPA) specification, its API is based on object names of Hibernate.

 ### Major classes and interfaces structure